pradovera/pradovera.github.io/_pages/about.md

 After my PhD, I held a postdoctoral and university assistant position at the University of Vienna in the ["Numerics of PDEs"](https://www.mat.univie.ac.at/~perugia/index.html) group led by Prof. Ilaria Perugia.
 After staying in Vienna for about two years, I became a postdoctoral researcher at KTH Royal Institute of Technology in the [Section of Numerical Mathematics](https://www.kth.se/directory/s/sf/sfg?l=en), working with Prof. Sara Zahedi between February 2024 and July 2025.
 My primary research interests there included surrogate modeling for parametric multiphase flows via model order reduction.

-Since October 2024, I have served as chair of the [Numerical Analysis Seminar Series](https://www.kth.se/math/kalender/semna?date=2024-10-01&length=10000) at KTH.
+Since October 2024, I have served as chair of the [Numerical Analysis Seminar Series](https://www.math-stockholm.se/en/kalender/semna?date=2024-10-01&length=10000) at KTH and SU.
 In 2025, I also contributed to organizing career development initiatives for PhD students and postdocs in mathematics at KTH.

 Since August 2025, I have been an assistant professor at Stockholm University, in the [Research Group of Computational Mathematics](https://www.su.se/english/research/research-groups/computational-mathematics).
 My research continues to focus on the development and analysis of model order reduction techniques for complex parametric problems.

+Since April 2026, I have served as chair of the [Computational Mathematics Seminar Series](https://www.math-stockholm.se/en/kalender/seminar-computation?date=2026-04-01&length=10000) at SU.

 As a teacher, my goal is to empower students to become active learners, capable of critically engaging with material and uncovering the truths that lie beyond the printed page.